axanthos/orange3-textable/docs/rst/tables.rst

 Tables
 ======

 Segmentations are to tables what a means is to an end.
+In this section, you will learn how to go from the ones to the others.

 .. toctree::
     :maxdepth: 1